A simplified 80/20 concept to eat clean

 - happiness

-In my 52 Chef Habits Course you will get 52-weekly changes over the course of a year jam-packed with tips that give you clarity and direction.
+You will get 52-weekly challenges over the course of a year jam-packed with tips that give you clarity and direction.
 I have made these new behaviors so easy that you will not feel like you are making drastic changes.
 It will give you the organization you may be lacking in your life.
-52 weeks of guided lessons that cover everything to make your clean eating habits stick.
+Besides of tiny habit changes for beginners I include in this challenge also an advanced approach.

-Are you already eating clean or on a clean eating diet, then you might be interested in my advanced approach.
-Check below what I have published so far for those of you who want to take clean eating to the next level:
+Check below what I have published so far each week for those of you who want to take clean eating to the next level:

 - Smart goals examples